jspanchal/codetonics/_posts/javascript/2015-08-07-requestanimationframe.md

 ---
 title: requestAnimationFrame - The secret to silky smooth JavaScript animation
-categories: [Javascript]
+categories: [JavaScript]
-tags: [Javascript, requestAnimationFrame, setTimeout, setInterval, Performance]
+tags: [JavaScript, requestAnimationFrame, setTimeout, setInterval, Performance]
 ---

 JavaScript animation can be handled a number of ways.
 If you've ever tried to do it, you'll most likely have used either